dakoo/dakoo.github.io/_posts/2016-06-28-dev-common-git-commands.md

 ### Github commands:

+- git clone <git-url-goes-here>: Clone a Git repository to work with.
+- git status: Get the status of files in the current repo.
 - git add . : Add all changes to all files at your current working directory location.
 Must be a git project.
+- git checkout -- . : Revert all unstaged files (before commit)
 - git checkout testing: Switch to testing branch.
-- git clone <git-url-goes-here>: Clone a Git repository to work with.
 - git commit -m "Some changes": Commit changes with comments to current working branch.
 - git checkout master: Checkout the master branch (trunk).
 - git checkout gh-pages: Checkout the gh-pages branch.